chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 The simulations should output a file called "06_Prod_dist.dat" (the name is given in the 06_Prod.in input).
 This has the format:
 > *Frame#*  x:  (*x-coord*)   y:  (*y-coord*)   z:  (*z-coord*)   (*total-coord*)

 Where each coord entry is the distance between the methanol and bilayer COM in each dimension.
 In this tutorial, we are only interested on the z-dimension.
-In the 06_Prod.in file, the setting to write to this file is istep1=1, so distances are written every single step (0.002ps) meaning the resulting file can become large.
-However if possible, it is better to write this data.
+In the 06_Prod.in file, the setting to write to this file is istep1=1, so distances are written every single step (0.002 ps) meaning the resulting file can become large.
+However if possible, it is better to write this data frequently (at least every 2 ps).

 For WHAM and the next steps, we only need the z-dimension, so we can use an AWK script to extract this per window:
 >awk '{print $1,"",$7}' 06_Prod_dist.dat > prod_dist.dat